 Computers on a network need unique names so they can identify and communicate with each other.
-Most computers come with default names, but you can usually change them.
 It's best to keep computer names short (fifteen characters or less) and easily recognizable.

 We recommend that you use only Internet-standard characters in the computer name.
 The standard characters are the numbers 0 through 9, uppercase and lowercase letters from A through Z, and the hyphen (-) character.
-Computer names can't consist entirely of numbers, nor can they contain spaces.
-The name also can't contain special characters, such as the following:
+Computer names cannot consist entirely of numbers, nor can they contain spaces.
+The name also cannot contain special characters, such as the following:

 < > ; : " * + = \ | ? ,